nayefroqaya/LogSSAD/README.md

 To apply LOGAD on new log data:

 1. Create a dataset directory under `datasets`.
-2. Place name of the dataset in main.py fiile.
+2. Place name of the dataset in main.py file.
 3. Implement a new case for new dataset in the LogdataRead class (see `src/logdata_reader.py`).
 ---
 ## 📬 Contact